 - 1. Section A: 38 marks

 - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three optional carrying 4 marks each and 10 Multiple Choice Questions (MCQ) including two optional carrying 1 mark of each.

 - 2. Section B: 37 marks

 - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three optional carrying 4 marks each and 10 Multiple Choice Questions (MCQ) including three optional carrying 1 marks of each.

 - Practical/Clinical Examination:

 - There shall be NO any Practical/Clinical examination.

 - II.
 Internal Assessment (IA): 150 Marks.

 - The internal assessment for each theory paper shall comprise of 25 marks each.
 The total will be 150 marks for six theory papers.

 - The Performance in at least two written tests and one group assignment shall be the basis for awarding internal assessment marks in each semester.

 SEMESTER - II

-- I. Details for University Examination:
+I. Details for University Examination:

-- A. Theory: 300 marks

-- Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV 300

-Marks (75 Marks for each Paper).

-- Written examination shall consist of three hours duration shall be conducted at the end of Second Semester of B. ASLP course.
+A. Theory: 300 marks - Consisting of 5 papers as Paper-I, Paper-II, Paper-III and Paper IV -300 Marks (75 Marks for each Paper) and Paper-V- 50 marks. - Written examination shall consist of three hours duration shall be conducted at the end of Second Semester of B. ASLP course for all 4 papers and 1 hour for Paper-V. All Four papers shall comprise of:

+- 1. Section A: 38 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 4 marks each and 10 Multiple Choice Questions (MCQ) including two optional which is carrying 1 mark of each. - 2.
+Section B: 37 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 4 marks each and 10 Multiple Choice Questions (MCQ) including three optional carrying 1 mark of each. - 3.
+Paper-V: 50 marks - Shall consist of two long questions including one is optional carrying 10 marks, 4 Short questions including three are optional carrying 5 marks each and 6 match the following column including one optional carrying 1 mark of each.
+B. Practical/Clinical: 150 Marks - Practicals consisting of Practicals (Audiology) and Practicals (Speech-Language Pathology), carrying 75 marks each. - The Practical/Clinical examinations at the end of 2nd semester shall be University examination and shall be conducted by one external examiner (Audiology), one external examiner (Speech-Language Pathology) and one internal examiner.
+The Record of practicals maintained by the students shall also be evaluated by the examiners - II.
+Internal Assessment (IA): 150 Marks. - The internal assessment for each theory paper shall comprise of 25 marks each.
+The total will be 100 marks for four theory papers and 50 marks for two clinical. - The internal assessment marks for paper -V shall comprise of 20 marks.
+Performance in at least one written tests and one assignment.
+SEMESTER - III - I. Details for University Examination: - A. Theory: 200 marks - Consisting of 4 papers as Paper-I, Paper-II, Paper-III and Paper IV -200 Marks (50 Marks for each Paper). - Written examination shall consist of two and half hours duration shall be conducted at the end of Third Semester of B. ASLP course.
 Each paper shall comprise of:

-- 1. Section A: 38 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 4 marks each and 10 Multiple Choice Questions (MCQ) including two optional which is carrying 1 mark of each. - 2.
-Section B: 37 marks - Shall consist of two long questions including one is optional carrying 10 marks, 8 Short questions including three are optional carrying 4 marks each and 10 Multiple Choice Questions (MCQ) including three optional carrying 1 mark of each. - B. Practical/Clinical: 150 Marks - Practicals consisting of Practicals (Audiology) and Practicals (Speech-Language Pathology), carrying 75 marks each. - The Practical/Clinical examinations at the end of 2nd semester shall be University examination and shall be conducted by one external examiner (Audiology), one external examiner (Speech-Language Pathology) and one internal examiner.
-The Record of practicals maintained by the students shall also be evaluated by the examiners II.
-Internal Assessment (IA): 150 Marks.